-It was a thoughtful counterpoint, but nearly 40 years on, after gaming shifted from arcades to the internet, the stereotype of gamers as socially maladjusted loners persists.
+In some corners of culture, the long-held stereotype of gamers as socially maladjusted loners still persists.
 And when the social potential of gaming is acknowledged, it’s still brushed off as an inferior substitution to “real” human connection.

-“Online games have been historically portrayed as what people in research call pseudo-communities,” said Take This research director Dr. Rachel Kowert, whose study of the effects of video games and other mediated interaction can read a bit like a decades-later logical extension of Robin’s letter.
+“Online games have been historically portrayed as what people in research call pseudo-communities,” said Dr. Rachel Kowert, the research director of the nonprofit Take This who studies the psychological effects of video games.

-“The value of the social connections are assumed to be somehow less than the value of the social connections that we have in face-to-face interactions,” Kowert told Built In.
+“The value of the social connections are assumed to be somehow less than the value of the social connections that we have in face-to-face interactions,” Kowert added.
 “But if you look at the research, that’s actually not true.”